bitcraze/bitcraze-website/src/index.md

 </div>

-{% comment %}
-{% announcement Bitcraze at Fosdem; /images/box.png %}
+{% announcement Bitcraze at ICRA; /images/frontpage/icra2017.jpg %}
-We are going to Fosdem next week

-Meet us in room 101
+We are going to the [2017 IEEE International Conference on Robotics and Automation](http://www.icra2017.org/) in Singapore Tuesday May 30 - Thursday June 1.

+Meet us in booth C08 where we will show the Loco Positionsing System, autonomous flight with the Crazyflie and possibly some ohter goodies.
 {% endannouncement %}
-{% endcomment %}

 <div class="container-fluid">
     <div class="row content-area">